yukari502/Daily-Bio-Arxiv/README.md

    4. `EMAIL`: your email for push to github
    5. `NAME`: your name for push to github
 7. Go to your-own-repo -> Actions -> arXiv-daily-ai-enhanced
-8. You can manually click **Run workflow** to test if it works well (it may takes about one hour).
+8. You can manually click **Run workflow** to test if it works well.
 By default, this action will automatically run every day You can modify it in `.github/workflows/run.yml`
-9. If you wish to modify the content in `README.md`, do not directly edit README.md.
-You should edit `template.md`.